 Global roundtables planned for Davos.

-In addition, AWP will be supporting Water Rising Institute, a non profit that for over 10 years has been addressing the global municipal water challenge by bringing together change makers to accelerate global water investment and innovation.
+In addition, will be supporting Water Rising Institute, a non profit that for over 10 years has been addressing the global municipal water challenge by bringing together change makers to accelerate global water investment and innovation.
 In Davos Water Rising is organizing a Water House to offer a hub for the thought leaders globally and the venue where Water Rising will host its WaterTable for the leaders from seven countries: the USA, UK, Italy, Israel, Canada, Jordan, India, and Spain, creating a unique matchmaking platform for technology innovators, utilities, and family offices/investor.
 Awareness and education are the keys to success.

 For information contact info@altruinstitute.com